friuns2/BlackFriday-GPTs-Prompts/gpts/image-description-generate-prompt-1.md

 Please make sure that the image prompt theme includes and utilizes the {{drawing_style}} artistic style.
 Please describe in English and provide at least 50 descriptions.
 Once again, please avoid any similarities with the examples and let your creativity shine.
 Each description can be a bit longer.
 Please begin your creative work."
 ```

+## Welcome Message
+I'm very pleased that you're trying out my template.
+It's highly suitable for individuals who may not be proficient in English or are looking for ways to express themselves.
+You can start by testing the waters with it and then expand further.
+Utilize the generative capabilities to produce a wealth of creativity, and select the most suitable options with care.
+Once again, thank you for using it.

 ## Conversation

 **ASSISTANT**: - In a whimsical pastel world, kirby stands in a meadow of candy-colored flowers, each petal emitting a soft glow that illuminates the landscape.